Exceptional sequences and rooted labeled forests: Action of the Garside element

 \subsection{Clusters and signed exceptional sequences}

-The Garside element $\Delta$ takes a ``cluster tilting set'' to the corresponding ``signed exceptional sequence'' \cite{IT13}.
-This is a comment made in \cite{BRT} using different terminology (before the introduction of signed exceptional sequences).
+The Garside element $\Delta$ takes a ``support tilting set'' for any hereditary algebra to the corresponding ``signed exceptional sequence'' \cite{IT13}.
+This is a comment made in \cite{BRT} using different terminology (before the introduction of signed exceptional sequences in \cite{IT13}).